tnguyen14/simple-fetch/README.md

 ### `patchJson(url, data, opts)`
 ### `deleteJson(url, opts)`

+### Parameters
-`data` can be an object, array or JSON string `opts.only2xx`: if set to `false`, will not throw error even for error codes other than 2xx.
+- `data` can be an object, array or JSON string
+- `opts.only2xx`: if set to `false`, will not throw error even for error codes other than 2xx.
 Defaults to `true`.
-`opts.skipParsing`: skip parsing of response into JSON, will return the `Response` object directly.
+- `opts.skipParsing`: skip parsing of response into JSON, will return the `Response` object directly.
 Defaults to `false`.